bitcoin-tools/nodebuilder/test/README.md

 You can view the status of these CI tests on GitHub.com under the `Checks` tab of your PR or under the `Actions` tab of the repository.
 If any of these checks fail, review the relevant logs, research the error, and/or and manually reproduce it on your local environment.

-All CI checks on the master branch should be passing.
+Before merging,
+- Documentation changes must have the six verification checks passing.
+- All coding changes must have all six verification checks as well as the 'Run nodebuilder' checks passing.

 1. [`ShellCheck`](https://shellcheck.net/) check the bash shell scripts, including:
   - typical beginner's syntax issues that cause a shell to give cryptic error messages